 Hospitality and Events

 As for the 2015 and 2016 EUX conferences, Uday Gajendar, Design Lead at PayPal, and Dave Malouf, then Director of Product Design at DigitalOcean, served with Rosenfeld Media’s Lou Rosenfeld on the Program Committee.
-This year, Lada Gorlenko, Director of UX Research joined the programming effort.
+This year, Lada Gorlenko, Director of UX Research at Smartsheet, joined the programming effort.
 The outcome was a perfect balance of male and female speakers, which was a significant improvement over the first two EUX conferences.
 EUX 2017 was a well-planned, well-organized event.
 Figure 1 shows the Program Committee onstage, as well as headshots of Lada, Lou, Dave, and Uday, from left to right.
 They shared hosting duties during the conference.

 This single-track conference was organized into four themes: